tm-craggs/TaskiIt/README.md

 **TidyTask** is a simple Linux/Mac CLI tool for managing your to-do list, built with Go using Cobra.

-> This app is currently in development and is not yet ready for use.
+> This app is currently in development.
+Core functionality is in place, however needs polish before release
-I'm working on it in my free time, with a first release targeted for July 2025.

 ### Design Philosophy
 TidyTask is designed for users who want a no-nonsense way to manage their tasks from the terminal